nobleaustine/SSD/README.md

 # SSD
-Semantic Segmentation of CT images with and without contrast using diffusion
+Semantic Segmentation of annotated CT images with and without contrast using diffusion